sogaiu/review-janet/README.md

   There isn't any support for destructured forms at the moment.

 * Check if a definition's name is a built-in name.

   The definitions that are checked include:

+  * defn / defn-
+  * defmacro / defmacro-
+  * def / def-
+  * varfn
+  * var / var-

+* Check if a definition's name contains non-ascii.

+  The definitions that are checked include: